 H3HELPLINE is here for you.
 We help anyone who needs support after an abortion.
 We care about your recovery, let us help.

 A common question our Helpline Coaches are asked is “how can I talk to my family about my abortion?”
 It’s an unfortunate truth that the stigma around abortion has made it a difficult topic to discuss with anyone, even the people we are closest to.
 It’s a complex issue that has political, emotional, and spiritual overtones.
 However, if you’ve had an abortion in the past, it’s natural to want to discuss it with your family to get their support.
 And while you can never predict how your family will react, there are some things you can do to help the conversation go smoother than you may expect.
 Read on for our advice on how to navigate this situation.
-If you need someone to talk to beforehand, or simply want to process with someone who understands, call H3Helpline at 866-721-7881.
+If you need someone to talk to beforehand, or simply want to process with someone who understands, call or text H3Helpline at 866-721-7881.

 Make Sure You’re Prepared